 Author and Journalist

-Neil Irwin is senior economic correspondent at The New York Times and author of How to Win in a Winner-Take-All World and The Alchemists.
-Irwin writes frequently about the global economic trends; the changing nature of work and employment; financial markets and monetary policy; and how these big-picture shifts affect everyone who is trying to make their way in the modern economy.
+Neil Irwin is senior economic correspondent at The New York Times and author of The Alchemists: Three Central Bankers and a World on Fire and How to Win in a Winner-Take-All World.
+Irwin writes frequently about the U.S. and global economic trends; economic policy; and the interconnections between economics, politics, and financial markets.

 Irwin was a founding staff member of The Upshot, the Times's site for analytical and explanatory journalism.
 He was previously a reporter and columnist at The Washington Post, where he led coverage of the global financial crisis.